sommarskog/sql-docs/docs/ado/guide/remote-data-service/running-the-address-book-sample-application.md

      where *webserver* is the name of the Web server where the RDS server components are installed.

-3. You can then try various scenarios in the Address Book sample application, such as searching for a person based on his or her e-mail name, listing all people with the title "Program Manager," or editing existing records.
+3. You can then try various scenarios in the Address Book sample application, such as searching for a person based on their e-mail name, listing all people with the title "Program Manager," or editing existing records.
 Click **Find** to fill the data grid with all the available names.

 ## See Also
  [Address Book Data-Binding Object](./address-book-data-binding-object.md)